skippyr/river-dreams/README.md

 <h1>River Dreams</h1>
 	<h2>Starting Point</h2>
-		<p>River Dreams is a fast multi line ZSH theme with tribal inspirations.</p>
+		<p>River Dreams is a fast multi line theme for ZSH with tribal inspirations.</p>
 		<img src="./images/image_0.png"/>
 		<img src="./images/image_1.png"/>
 		<p>In the images, River Dreams was used on the <a href="https://github.com/kovidgoyal/kitty">Kitty</a> and xterm terminals with the <a href="https://github.com/skippyr/flamerial">Flamerial</a> color palette and <a href="https://fonts.google.com/specimen/Inconsolata">Inconsolata</a> font.
 Noto Fonts and Symbols Nerd Font were used as fallback fonts.</p>